*Updated August 2022*

 There are a number of hotels in Castellammare del Golfo, although no 5 star ones.
-We chose to stay in a really lovely AirBnB, which was perfectly located in a quiet street parallel to the main shopping street.
+We’ve visited twice and both times chose to stay in AirBnBs.
+The first time we stayed in a really lovely AirBnB, which was perfectly located in a quiet street parallel to the main shopping street.
 Our host Guiseppe was brilliant and even took us for a granita to welcome us when we arrived.

 What to do